 “The reason is that you’re putting up a part of your house as collateral,” says Jeff Tucker, an economist with Zillow.
 “If you default long enough, they can take your home, so it’s a safer line of credit for the bank.”

 What can you use a home equity loan or home equity line of credit for?

 Anyone looking at bathroom remodeling costs or considering a new fence knows that major renovations can cost an arm and a leg.
 (Just take a look at a typical kitchen remodel cost.)

 But there are no rules on how you have to use the cash you borrow against your home’s equity.
 However that money is used, most folks find that home equity loans are a more affordable option compared to traditional loans and credit cards.

 “Good uses could be paying for college tuition, or another big lump sum bill you may want to cover for your kids,” Tucker says.
 “Many people may find they can get better rates on this kind of credit than on, say, a student loan.”

 Home equity loan requirements

 You can qualify for a home equity line of credit starting the day you purchase your home.
-There is no waiting period in terms of when you’re able to apply for these loans, and the amount you qualify for will always depend on how much you’ve paid toward your loan, McLellan says.
+There is no waiting period in terms of when you’re able to apply for these loans, and the amount you qualify for will depend on how much you’ve paid toward your loan, among other factors.
 In other words, your loan can’t be larger than your home equity.

 Following the financial crisis, banks began capping home equity loans and HELOCs at 80 to 85 percent of a homeowner’s equity.
 This amount ensures that you don’t ever owe more on your home equity loan than you do on your original mortgage.